Visiting Nepal and want to see the country’s top historical attractions?

-From its unique Durbar (Royal) Squares, to its countless ancient temples, to the very birthplace of the Buddha, Nepal has a lot to offer for history buffs.
+From its unique Durbar Squares, to its countless ancient temples, to the very birthplace of the Buddha, Nepal has a lot to offer for history buffs.

 In this list, I’ve narrowed it down to the absolute 10 best historical places in Nepal.

-Table of Contents
+Contents

-The 10 Best Historical Sites in Nepal
+10 Best Historical Places in Nepal

 1 | Bhaktapur